codenet/col733-cloud/storage-ec.md

 requiring rollback of `op2`.
 Therefore, `op2` is only tentative.
 This works.

 But unfortunately, any crashed/partitioned server can prevent commits.
-For example, in our log, we know S1 has moved to time 1000, S2 to 999, but we only have log entries from S3 till time 3.
-We cannot consider any writes in time 3-1000 committed since we may receive older writes from S3!
+For example, in our log, we know S1 has moved to time 1000 but we only have log entries from S2 till time 3.
+We cannot consider any writes in time 3-1000 committed since we may receive older writes from S2!

 In Bayou, the common global order of writes is decided by the *primary* replica.
 This works for the use cases they have in mind.
 For example, the lecture hall coordinator can be made primary, and all faculty laptops trying to book lecture rooms are secondary.
-As long as a faculty laptop can connect to the lecture hall coordinator, they will be able to commit.
+As long as a faculty laptop can connect to the lecture hall coordinator, it will be able to commit.
 In the previous design, *all* faculty laptops need to be up to get a lecture room.

 Primary has no tentative writes; it commits as soon as it learns about a log